shantanuuchak/loveleen-netlifycms/content/posts/2021-11-10-controversial-ads-and-sentiments-of-audience/index.md

 ---
-title: "Controversial Ads and sentiments of audience:"
+title: Controversial Ads and sentiments of audience
 author: Loveleen Kukreja
 date: 2021-11-10
 excerpt: From Tanishq ad to Fab India to Fem bleach to Sabyasachi, the